top of page

 Why is this sampler annoying?

-From a sound perspective the tones generated by this sampler are still relevant.
-The Yamaha TX16W's sampling engine is 12-bit so a slightly more advanced than some of the other units that were being retailed in the late 1980's.
+From a sound perspective, the tones generated by this sampler are still relevant.
+The Yamaha TX16W's sampling engine is 12-bit, which is slightly more advanced than some of the other units available in the late 1980s.

-It also has the capability to playback multiple samples through multiple audio outputs on the rear of the unit.
-A great feature for the small studio to use when composing the stable dance tracks of the era.
+It also has the capability to play back multiple samples through various audio outputs on the rear of the unit.
+This feature is great for small studios composing the stable dance tracks of that era.

-It is not the sampling and sound playback that is the problem with this sampler, it is actually crackers / bonkers operating system that was included with the sampler.
+However, it is not the sampling and sound playback that is the problem.
+The real issue lies in the crackers/bonkers operating system that came with the sampler.

 Operating System Updates

-At the point of powering up the sampler requests a disk as there is no operating system stored in a Read Only Memory (ROM) on the unit.
-This was not uncommon as several keyboards from this era also used this method for initiating the keyboard functions.
-In some ways this was a good move:
+When you power up the sampler, it requests a disk because there is no operating system stored in Read Only Memory (ROM) on the unit.
+This was not uncommon, as several keyboards from this era also used this method for initiating functions.
+In some ways, this was a good move:

-• Keyboards produced prior to this had their operating systems on a ROM.
-If the manufacturer released an update to the operating system, then the musician would be required to take the keyboard to a service centre where one or more chips would need to be removed and replaced with chips containing the new code.
-In some instances, there were also minor circuit board modifications that had to be made to accommodate the new operating system and fix bugs.
+• Keyboards produced before this had their operating systems on a ROM.
+If the manufacturer released an update, musicians had to take the keyboard to a service centre.
+This often required removing and replacing chips containing the new code.
+Sometimes, minor circuit board modifications were also necessary to accommodate the new operating system and fix bugs.

-• Where the operating system is loaded from disk each time the instrument is booted a new version of the operating system can be loaded by simply updating the code stored on the disk.
-That is assuming that the bugs identified didn't also need modifications to the internal electronics.
+• When the operating system loads from disk each time the instrument boots, a new version can be loaded by simply updating the code stored on the disk.
+This is assuming that the bugs identified didn't also require modifications to the internal electronics.

 The Yamaha Operating System

-Obviously to make the sampler work Yamaha released version 1 of the operating system with the sampler.
-Over the course 1988 Yamaha released several versions of the operating system culminating in version 2.1 being the final version.
+To make the sampler work, Yamaha released version 1 of the operating system with the sampler.
+Throughout 1988, Yamaha released several versions, culminating in version 2.1, the final version.

-Yamaha structured the functions into a series of menus that were accessed through the interface on the front of the sampler.
-This sampler did not have a Visual Display Unit (VDU) output like many of its peers.
-To make it do something the musician would be constantly going up and down the menu structure.
+Yamaha structured the functions into a series of menus accessed through the front interface of the sampler.
+Unfortunately, this sampler did not have a Visual Display Unit (VDU) output like many of its peers.
+To make it do something, musicians had to constantly navigate up and down the menu structure.

-The other annoying thing I have found using this menu structure is that there is no <BACK> button.
-This means it you select the wrong option you must start at the top of the structure again.
+Another annoying aspect of this menu structure is the absence of a <BACK> button.
+If you select the wrong option, you must start at the top of the structure again.

 Yamaha TX16W loading the Yamaha operating system